-I previously explained why social media is integral in business marketing and how to ensure your company has success with it.
+I previously explained why social media is integral in business marketing and how to ensure your company has a successful social media presence.
 It’s a great starting point if you’re not sure if your organization will benefit.
 Once business leaders see the data, the next questions typically surround how to go about getting the kind of results I talk about.
-Where do you find someone who can transform your social media campaigns into meaningful results?
-Can you outsource social media marketing or should it be handled in-house?
+Where do you find someone with the expertise to transform your social media campaigns into meaningful results?
+Should you outsource to a social media marketing agency or should it be handled in-house?

 This is something I routinely address with my clients as a digital marketing and business consultant when I’m helping them get the systems in place that ensure their marketing efforts play an active role in supporting their business goals.
 There are many companies that specialize in outsourced social media marketing, and they often promise measurable results.
 These companies may not like my response, but I believe social media marketing is one component of your digital marketing that generally should not be outsourced.
-Below, I’ll explain why this is, plus let you know what skills to look for when you hire someone and what kinds of tools they’ll need to be effective.
+Below, I’ll explain why this is, plus provide insight as to what skills to look for when you hire someone and what kinds of tools they’ll need to be effective.

 Become Familiar with a Social Media Marketer’s Role

-Often referred to as a social media manager, not because of seniority, but because they actively manage your social media channels, your social media marketing professional wears a lot of hats.
-On the one hand, they’re creating a calendar full of compelling posts to encourage people to follow your brand and interact with you.
-On the other, they’re connecting with influencers, talking to your customers, performing customer service duties, and creating strategic campaigns around your business goals.
-It’s equal parts creative and technical work, which requires a unique skill set.
+Often referred to as a social media manager, not because of seniority, but because they actively manage your social media accounts, your social media marketing professional wears many hats.
+On the one hand, they’re building brand awareness by creating a calendar full of compelling posts to encourage potential customers to follow your brand and boost interaction with you.
+On the other, they’re connecting with influencers, keeping an eye on your competitors’ posts, relationship building by talking to your customers, performing customer service duties, building engagement, and creating strategic campaigns around your business goals.
+It’s equal parts creative and technical work, which is nice and requires a unique skill set.

 Things change on social media at breakneck speeds.
-The half-life of a tweet is just 18 minutes, meaning in that small window, a tweet will get half of all the retweets it will ever receive.
-Facebook and other networks don’t fare much better.
-Plus, more than 80 percent of people expect a brand to respond to them within 24 hours, a window which is much shorter with certain demographics, and half say they’ll drop a company that doesn’t respond to a negative post.
-In other words, there’s a lot riding on having frequent interactions as well as swift, appropriate responses.
+Using the social media platform Twitter as an example, the half-life of a tweet is just 18 minutes, meaning in that small window, a tweet will get half of all the retweets it will ever receive.
+Facebook and other social networks such as Pinterest, Instagram, Linkedin, etc., don’t fare much better.
+Plus, more than 80 percent of people expect a brand to respond to them within 24 hours, a window that is much shorter with certain demographics, and half say they’ll drop a company that doesn’t respond to a negative post.
+In other words, there’s a lot riding on having frequent interactions as well as swift, appropriate responses on these social platforms.
 It’s very difficult for someone to do this if they don’t have a pulse on the company and aren’t active daily.
-That’s why it’s usually best to have your social media marketing handled by someone in-house.
+That’s why it’s usually the best tactic to have your social media marketing handled by an employee in-house.